IgrikXD/WSPR-beacon/README.md

 [WSPR beacon – Projets radio](https://hamprojects.wordpress.com/2019/06/02/wspr-beacon/)

 ## Who helped me with the development of the project?
-Great thanks to [PCBWay] for manufacturing PCBs for the project implementation.
+Great thanks to [PCBWay] for manufacturing the PCBs for the project as a sponsored contribution.
 ![PCBWay-Logo](./Resources/PCBWay-logo.png)

 ## How to contact me?